genericallyterrible/pandas-dedupe/README.md

 - **Exact** - Tests whether fields are an exact match.
 - **Exists** - Sometimes, the presence or absence of data can be useful in predicting a match.
   The Exists type tests for whether both, one, or neither of fields are null.
-**Categorical** Comparison for qualitative type of things.
+- **Categorical** - Comparison for qualitatively different types of things.
+- **Custom** - For passing a custom comparison function to dedupe.

 Additional supported parameters are:

 - **has missing** - Can be used if one of your data fields contains null values
 - **crf** - Use conditional random fields for comparisons rather than distance metric.
 May be more accurate in some cases, but runs much slower.
 Works with String and ShortString types.
-- **categories** - categories in the form of a python list if type of data has been specified as `Categorical`.
+- **categories** - Categories in the form of a python list if variable type has been specified as `Categorical`.
+- **comparator** - A custom comparison function that can take in two field values and return a number if variable type has been specified as `Custom`.

 # Contributors